gmr/tinman/README.md

 #### Application Options
 The following are the keys that are available to be used for your Tinman/Tornado application.

-- base_path: The root of the files for the application
 - cookie_secret: A salt for signing cookies when using secure cookies
+- debug: Toggle tornado.Application's debug mode
 - login_url: Login URL when using Tornado's @authenticated decorator
+- paths:
+   - base: The root of the files for the application
+   - static: The path to static files
+   - templates: The path to template files
+   - translations: The path to translation files
 - redis: If using tinman.handlers.redis.RedisRequestHandler to auto-connect to redis.
   - host: The redis server IP address
   - port: The port number